River Dialogues Across Sápmi

 During our visit to the World Heritage Rock Art Centre our guide also described the ongoing issues over how the carvings were painted initially with standard house paint, and how this has been found to damage the rocks.
 Therefore, the Rock Art Centre has ongoing plans to restore the carvings to their original state.

-Later, Sámi historian Katri Somby recounted the 1970s hunger strikes to defend reindeer‑hunting rights and halt the Alta River dam, an event that reshaped both Norwegian hydro‑policy and Sámi rights.
+Later, Sámi historian Katri Somby recounted the 1970s hunger strikes to defend reindeer‑hunting rights and halt the Alta River dam, an event that reshaped both Norwegian hydro‑policy and Sámi rights policies.
 Seven days without food during this hunger strike underscored this idea of how knowledge shared is power multiplied.
 The Sámi individuals willing to risk their lives for their river rights exemplifies the profound cultural, legal, and spiritual bonds they share with these waterways.
 The presentation by Katri underscored that acknowledging river rights is inseparable from affirming Indigenous sovereignty.
 Lastly, when departing our visit at the World Heritage Rock Art Centre, we were left with the following thought of how:

 “Only when you share knowledge, can you make individuals care about something and only then will a person begin to develop a sense of belonging and responsibility to care for their lands.”

-Karasjok, Norway
+Kárášjohka/Karasjok, Norway

-In Karasjok, we were given a personal tour of the Sámi Parliament of Norway by Sámi historian Katri Somby, who guided us through the building’s architecture and legislative chambers.
+In Kárášjohka/Karasjok, we were given a personal tour of the Sámi Parliament of Norway by Sámi historian Katri Somby, who guided us through the building’s architecture and legislative chambers.
 Her insights on how Indigenous representation influences governance enriched our perspective on legal frameworks for river rights in the north.
 Stepping into Vandrehallen, the Parliament’s larch‑clad foyer, we were greeted by large windows framing the surrounding forests and grand wooden corridors.
 Walking by the library, which is home to 30,000 volumes across nine Sámi languages, plus specialist works in English, and Latin.
 As you enter the plenary assembly hall, at the very heart of the Sámi Parliament, your attention is drawn to the large artwork by Hilde Schanke Pedersen (Figure 11).

-Utsjoki, Finland
+Ohcejohka/Utsjoki, Finland

-In Utsjoki, we took part in the River Dialogues, a discussion series that brought together scholars, doctors and community voices to explore the role of rivers in connecting knowledge across disciplines along the Tana River (Figure 14).
+In Ohcejohka/Utsjoki, we took part in the River Dialogues, a discussion series that brought together scholars, doctors and community voices to explore the role of rivers in connecting knowledge across disciplines along the Tana River (Figure 14).

 In the first session, Sharing Knowledges Across Borders and Disciplines, we heard from Professor Harald Gaski who spoke about the academic challenges of applying the concept of Two-Eyed Seeing.
 Dr. Gaski emphasized that in many scientific settings, many still believe that there can only be one truth, which limits space for multiple ways of knowing.
 He presented that while North America has made some meaningful progress in incorporating Two-Eyed Seeing into academic and scientific frameworks, a key gap is that Indigenous people are often excluded from the interpretation and analysis stages of Indigenous-focused research.
 As a result, Western scholars may misinterpret or misrepresent core outcomes that cannot be fully translated across worldviews or languages.

 In the second session, we heard from Professor Gunlög Fur and postdoctoral researcher Lindsay Doran from the University of Eastern Finland.
 They spoke about how natural sciences, while important for identifying what is happening in the context of climate and ecological change, often fall short in explaining the how and why.
 It’s through the human sciences, which draw on cultural, historical, and social perspectives, that we begin to understand the deeper context behind these changes.
 Another powerful idea they shared was the importance of the cultural legacies left by ancestors.
 If those before us hadn’t preserved their knowledge through carvings, art, and other tools, much of that understanding would have been lost.
 These forms don’t exist for us to replicate today, but to learn from, through offering guidance, perspective, and context for how we carry this knowledge forward.
+Aboriginal Darug woman Maddison Miller closed the River Dialogues with a powerful sharing of thoughts and stories from the week, creating a beautiful narrative from the session (Figure 16).

 Concluding Thoughts

 Our week across Sápmi showed that rivers are more than channels of water, they are living records of culture, history, and law.
 Each watershed we visited bears stories of fish runs so abundant the riverbed vanished beneath their scales, and of communities whose identities and rights are inseparable from those flows.
 When we lose a river, we lose language, ceremony, and a sense of belonging.
 Today, climate change is squeezing these systems from both ends.
 Extreme floods and prolonged droughts disrupt spawning cycles; hydroelectric projects and invasive species reshape habitats; and legal frameworks too often ignore Indigenous voices.
-If we want rivers to endure, we must embed Sámi stewardship and other Indigenous knowledge at every decision point
+If we want rivers to endure, we must embed Sámi stewardship and other Indigenous knowledge at every decision point.

 “When multiple worldviews guide river management, we not only protect ecosystems, but we also honor the communities who have cared for them for millennia.”